It's Time to Take Action

 Our sister organization, the FCL Education Fund, is a 501(c)(3) charity, and donations are tax deductible as allowed by law.

-We multiply our efforts by working in coalitions like the following:
+We multiply our efforts by working in coalitions, including the following:

 We work for criminal justice reform through Citizens United for a Responsible Budget (CURB).